Location-based Initial Access for Wireless Power Transfer with Physically Large Arrays: Wireless Power Transfer

 Note that this paper only covers one part of the initial access to EN devices: the supply with sufficient power and first wake-up.
 To perform channel state estimation, the signal transmitted (e.g., backscattered) from the EN device must be successfully received by the \gls{rw} infrastructure.
 Without the support of full-duplex communication, the signal may be received and processed by another array.
 After CSI estimation, the efficiency at which power can be transmitted using MRT depends on the quality of the CSI estimate~\cite{Mishra2019}.
-If perfect CSI was available, the PG at the position $\bm{p}_\mrm{EN}$ yields $PG = \SI{-23.8}{\dB}$ in the simulated scenario.
-That is, the EN device could receive $P_\mrm{RX} = \SI{12.2}{\dBm}$, when transmitting at $P_\mrm{TX} = \SI{4}{\watt}$.
-This is a significant amount of power transmitted over a distance of $y_\mrm{EN}=\SI{8.125}{\meter}$, that could open doors for a new generation of highly capable EN devices.
+If perfect CSI was available, the PG at the position $\bm{p}_\mrm{EN}$ yields $PG \approx \SI{-23.8}{\dB}$ in the simulated scenario.

+That is, the EN device could receive $P_\mrm{RX} \approx \SI{10.9}{\dBm}$ when transmitting at $P_\mrm{TX} = \SI{3}{\watt}$.
+This is a significant amount of power transmitted over a distance of $y_\mrm{EN}=\SI{8.125}{\meter}$, which could open doors for a new generation of highly capable EN devices. \changesBD{ Although this transmit power would result in a power density $S \approx \SI{9.99}{\watt\per\meter\squared}$ within the focal point that lies just below the human exposure limit of $\SI{10}{\watt\per\meter\squared}$, an exact evaluation will only be achievable with a realistic channel model and by accounting for any nonidealities.} \changesBD{ For EN devices located at distances $y_\mrm{EN}<\SI{8.125}{\meter}$, the transmit power needs to be reduced accordingly for regulatory compliance.
+Under the made model assumptions, the power density and the path gain are linearly dependent on each other through the relation

+Therefore, Fig.~\ref{fig:MRT_full} indicates that the resulting power density levels close to the array will be much lower than in the focal point.
+Using Nyquist-spaced arrays avoids spatial aliasing, which may result in grating lobes, or grating points, respectively, such that the only point of high power density is the focal point. }